fcjr/shiftapi/README.md

 This project was inspired by the simplicity of [FastAPI](https://github.com/tiangolo/fastapi).

-Due to limitations of typing in go this library will probably not be production ready pre go 1.18 as handlers must be passed as interfaces{} and validated at _runtime_ (Scary I know! 😱).
+Due to limitations of typing in go this library will probably not be production ready pre go 1.18 as handlers must be passed as `interface{}`s and validated at _runtime_ (Scary I know! 😱).
 Once generics hit I hope to rewrite the handler implementation to restore compile time type checking & safety.

 ## Installation